Blockscout

 Programmatic verification via the API

-The Vera application uses a proxy-verifier service as an underlying backend.
+The uses a proxy-verifier service as an underlying backend.
 This service retrieves contract details for verification and sends them to the Ethereum bytecode database, which then writes them to the Verifier Alliance (Vera) database if verification succeeds.

 The API provided by the proxy-verifier can be used to verify smart contracts.
 All endpoints are synchronous, meaning they wait for the operation to complete before returning any result.